-The audio-visual performance with music, song, Gaelic language, film and animation blends together Ingrid’s creative talent and inspiration with SNH’s wealth of scientific knowledge and research.
+The audio-visual performance with music, song, Gaelic language, film and animation blends together Ingrid’s creative talent and inspiration with NatureScot’s wealth of scientific knowledge and research.

 The piece takes as its starting point the true story of a message in a bottle placed in the sea by a young boy from Armagh in 2008 and washed up on Canna ten years later.

 It grows to explore the incredible journeys of marine wildlife and seabirds, our dependence on the seas over time and the exchanges of language and culture around our coast, while highlighting the impact of climate change on the world’s oceans.

 Message in a Bottle will premiere at Celtic Connections’ Coastal Connections day on Saturday, January 18th before touring festivals around Scotland.

 Ingrid said: “I’m delighted to be working with NatureScot to help celebrate the Year of Coasts and Waters with this special composition.